WR

 "There is compassion, and often wisdom, on every page." — San Francisco Examiner

-"The story comes from a sensitive observer ...who has seen much, taken much thought, and written it all down with a superior gift for descriptive narrative. " — Washington Post Book World
+"The story comes from a sensitive observer...who has seen much, taken much thought, and written it all down with a superior gift for descriptive narrative." — Washington Post Book World

 "Straight-forward, unsparing, yet deeply human." — Anna Quindlen, The New York Times

-"Rarer still, we come across an author with both style and substance, who gives us information that is a pleasure to read and from which we have much to learn — or relearn.
+"Rarer still, we come across an author with both style and substance, who gives us information that is a pleasure to read and from which we have much to learn—or relearn.
 When that material is combined with the wisdom of experience, we rejoice in the art and craft of medicine at its finest.
 Nuland's book will occupy a permanent place on the short shelf of such classics.
 Buy it, read it, recommend it to your patients." — Journal of the American Medical Association (JAMA)

 "Profoundly poignant." — People

 "Powerfully eloquent....
-HOW WE DIE is a relentlessly frank and graphic description.... surprisingly absorbing." — The New York Times
+How We Die is a relentlessly frank and graphic description.... surprisingly absorbing." — The New York Times

 "Engrossing....
 We are in the hands of a remarkable portraitist." — The New York Times Book Review